kriswallsmith/FacebookBundle/Resources/doc/2-integration-with-fosuserbundle.md

 >        fos_user_bundle: ...
 >        my_fos_facebook_provider: ...

-This requires adding a service for the custom user provider which is then set to the provider id in the "provider" section in the config.yml:
+This requires adding a service for the custom user provider, which is then set to the provider id in the "provider" section in ```config.yml```:
   ```
     services:
         my.facebook.user: